IBM/MLOps-CPD/README.md

 ## Helper scripts in Watson Studio (CPDaaS)

 As the asset was developed in CPDSaaS, the only efficient way to include the utility scripts in the notebook was to use a git clone to get the scripts into the working directory.
 For now, it has been duly documented in the notebooks as you see in the image below.

 <img width="1000" alt="Screenshot 2022-12-06 at 1 54 04 PM" src="https://user-images.githubusercontent.com/8414621/205830002-73375a89-787e-4c1f-814f-f9accd3e566b.png">

-#### How to create a WS Pipeline in CP4D
+#### How to create a WS Pipeline

 In your CP4D project, click the blue button `New Asset +`.
 Then find `Pipelines`